patricialmd/fire-prediction-mobile-app-prototype-for-the-elderly/README.md

 | **Scenario 3: Daily Check-in Feature** | • Familiar icons, fonts, and buttons for menu components<br> • Use of Proper color (gray background, blue for safety)<br> • Readable texts | Texts are easily understood | This feature creates a habit for the senior citizens to respond to the daily customised questions |
 | **Scenario 4: Fire Risk Assessment & Prevention Tips** | • Familiar icons, fonts, and buttons for menu components<br> • Use of Proper color (gray background, blue for safety)<br> • Readable texts | Assessments and fire tips are easily understood | Easy to navigate using the buttons such as back, next, save, modify, and the prevention tip button |

-## VI.
+## VII.
 Methodology, Implementation and Result
 ### Think Aloud Method
 * A simple method and it does not require so much expertise.
 * It provides important insight and it can present clearly how the system actually works by mere observation and a few questions.